CommonWealth Partners: Impacting Energy Use Though Tenant Engagement

 6. Achievement of performance goals to score 90 or higher on Energy Star across entire portfolio and decrease energy consumption by 20% by 2030.

 Since the rollout of the Tenant Engagement Program, awareness of CommonWealth Partners' sustainability goals and key performance metrics has increased among tenants.
-As a result, the portfolio achieved an average ENERGY STAR score of 90 out of 100 in 2015 and is staying on target to decrease energy consumption by 20 percent across the portfolio by 2020 using a 2010 baseline.
+As a result, the portfolio achieved an average ENERGY STAR score of 90 out of 100 in 2015 and is staying on target to decrease energy consumption by 20 percent across the portfolio.

 Tools & Resources